nickjf/ANSURR/README.md

 &nbsp;` -> would you like to try this now? (y/n)`<br><br>
 Java is only required to run PANAV, so ANSURR will run fine without it - but make sure your chemical shifts are referenced correctly or re-reference them using some other software.

 ## Help

 Contact Nick Fowler (njfowler.com) for support, queries or suggestions.

 ## Known Issues

-- PANAV (a program for re-referencing chemical shifts) has some kind of GUI interface built in to the code and will not run if it can't find a display.
-This means it won't work when running ANSURR on a remote machine without X forwarding.
+- ANSURR needs more than just the chemical shift table from NMR Star v3 files.
+This is because some files contain multiple sets of shifts and ANSURR needs to work out what to do with them.
+Please see the "Chemical shift file formats" section above for help.
+Alternatively, consider using NEF format which can be read in by ANSURR v1.2.0 onwards.

-- calc_rigidity might not run for RatHat Enterprise Linux 6 (RHEL6) and earlier because it needs gcc4.8.4.
+- calc_rigidity might not run for RatHat Enterprise Linux 6 (RHEL6) and earlier because it needs gcc4.8.4 (or later).
 RHEL6 comes with gcc4.4.x.
 So ANSURR will not run correctly.
+Please contact me if this is an issue for you, or consider using the ANSURR on NMR box (https://nmrbox.org/software/ansurr).

 ## Acknowledgements